-1.3.1 Leg 2a - Imappivut - 10 to 29 July - Labrador Sea
+1.3.1 Leg 2a - Imappivut - 11 to 29 July - Labrador Sea

-Leg 2a begun with a short mobilization in St. John's, swiftly followed by transit towards Labrador Sea for the realization of the Imappivut program.
+Labrador Sea for the realization of the Imappivut program.
 This research program led by the Nunatsiavut Government builds upon previous multi-disciplinary missions that surveyed benthic biodiversity in Canada's northern oceans, identified habitats from coastal to deep ocean waters, and characterized fish communities.
 Imappivut seeks to identify new vulnerable marine ecosystems along the Labrador Coast, with the valuable guidance of local Nunatsiavut knowledge and aims at enhancing the understanding of pelagic fish and primary producers' communities in data-poor areas.
 During this Leg, the remotely operated vehicle (ROV) ASTRID was used to explore the marine ecosystems in designated locations along the Nunatsiavut Coast, Labrador Sea, and Baffin Bay.
-Finally, the Imappivut project aims to promote the co-production of knowledge with participants onboard, fostering interdisciplinary learning and creating space for collaborative exchanges.
+Finally, the Imappivut project aims to promote the coproduction of knowledge with participants onboard, fostering interdisciplinary learning and creating space for collaborative exchanges.